FangfeiLi05/Insight_Project/README.md

-## Portrait-GANerator -- Deep Learning for Portrait Editing
+## Portrait-GANerator -- Portrait Editing Using StyleGAN encoder and Latent  Space Manipulation

 This repository is for my 4-week project at [Insight Data Science](https://www.insightdatascience.com).